Radiohead: 1998–2001: Kid A, Amnesiac and change in sound

 Kid A received a Grammy Award for Best Alternative Album and a nomination for Album of the Year in early 2001.
 It won both praise and criticism in independent music circles for appropriating underground styles of music; some British critics saw Kid A as a "commercial suicide note" and "intentionally difficult", and longed for a return to Radiohead's earlier style.
 Fans were similarly divided; along with those who were appalled or mystified, many saw it as the band's best work.
 Yorke denied that Radiohead had set out to eschew expectations, saying: "We're not trying to be difficult ...
 We're actually trying to communicate but somewhere along the line, we just seemed to piss off a lot of people ...
 What we're doing isn't that radical."
 The album was ranked one of the best of all time by publications including Time and Rolling Stone; Rolling Stone, Pitchfork and the Times named it the best album of the decade.

 Radiohead's fifth album, Amnesiac, was released in May 2001.
 It comprised additional tracks from the Kid A sessions, including "Life in a Glasshouse", featuring the Humphrey Lyttelton Band.
 Radiohead stressed that they saw Amnesiac not as a collection of B-sides or outtakes from Kid A but an album in its own right.
 It topped the UK Albums Chart and reached number two in the US, and was nominated for a Grammy Award and the Mercury Music Prize.
-Radiohead embarked on a world tour, visiting North America, Europe and Japan.
-"Pyramid Song" and "Knives Out", Radiohead's first singles since 1998, were modestly successful.
-I Might Be Wrong: Live Recordings, released in November 2001, features performances of seven songs from Kid A and Amnesiac, plus a performance of the unreleased track "True Love Waits".
+Radiohead released "Pyramid Song" and "Knives Out" as singles, their first since 1998.
+Radiohead began a North American tour, their first there in three years, in June 2001.
+With a string of sold-out dates, The Observer described it as "the most sweeping conquest of America by a British group" since Beatlemania, succeeding where bands such as Oasis had failed.
+Recordings from the Kid A and Amnesiac tours were released on I Might Be Wrong: Live Recordings in November 2001.